 Photocell and timer switch wires each have a line (black), load (red), neutral (white), and ground (green).

-The black line wire connects to 120 V from the panel, the red load wire connects to the light(s), the white neutral wire connects to the neutral wires of the circuit.
+The black line wire connects to line voltage from the panel, the red load wire connects to the light(s), the white neutral wire connects to the neutral wires of the circuit.

 The green ground wire is connected to the other grounds inside the electrical box.